mbrugger/kubernetes-tutorial/readme.md

         pathType: Prefix
 ```

-Please check the official kubernetes documentation in case you have questions about kubernetes manifests.

 Afterwards you should be able to access your application via http://martinb-whoami.mycluster-fra02-b3-812276-ca2a79aa8f8d4c49e0f5a1962e51535b-0000.eu-de.containers.appdomain.cloud/

+Please also check the [official kubernetes documentation](https://kubernetes.io/docs/home/) in case you have questions about kubernetes manifests.

 ### Deploying custom built Docker images

 Your task will include building and deploying custom docker images.

 Please see the [Docker tutorial](https://docs.docker.com/get-started/) for details on how to build a docker image

 Openshift has a built-in image registry we are going to use.